RichardFontoura/lobowerewolf-hub/README.md

 **LoboWerewolfHub** is a foundational module designed to act as a centralized *Scene Control Button* hub for other related modules.

 It creates a new Scene Controls category and allows other modules to register custom tools (buttons) to it.
-This ensures a clean and unified user interface experience when managing multiple features related to your werewolf-themed systems.

 ---